Lecture 5

 - We look at another example, that can change the style of a webpage:

-<!DOCTYPE html> <html lang="en"> <head> <title>background</title> </head> <body> <button id="red">R</button> <button id="green">G</button> <button id="blue">B</button> <script> let body = document.querySelector('body'); document.querySelector('#red').onclick = function() { body.style.backgroundColor = 'red'; }; document.querySelector('#green').onclick = function() { body.style.backgroundColor = 'green'; }; document.querySelector('#blue').onclick = function() { body.style.backgroundColor = 'blue'; }; </script> </body> </html>
+<!DOCTYPE html> <html lang="en"> <head> <title>background</title> </head> <body> <button id="red">R</button> <button id="green">G</button> <button id="blue">B</button> <script> let body = document.querySelector('body'); document.querySelector('#red').onclick = function() { body.style.backgroundColor = 'red'; }; document.querySelector('#green').onclick = function() { body.style.backgroundColor = 'green'; }; document.querySelector('#blue').onclick = function() { body.style.backgroundColor = 'blue'; }; </script> </body> </html> - It turns out that we can attach JavaScript functions to events in the browser, like the following:

 - We can add code called event listeners to elements like

-value of each element can be a function that is automatically called by the browser, when the element is clicked.
-And the function attached doesn’t have a name, but is defined withfunction() {}
+document.querySelector('#red').
+Theonclickvalue of each element can be a function that is automatically called by the browser, when the element is clicked.
+And the function attached doesn’t have a name, but is defined withfunction() {}. - With

-value. - We can change the font size, too:
+body.style.backgroundColor, we can access thestyleof thebody, and set itsbackgroundColorvalue. - We can change the font size, too:

 <!DOCTYPE html> <html lang="en"> <head> <title>size</title> </head> <body> <p> Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Nullam in tincidunt augue.
 Duis imperdiet, justo ac iaculis rhoncus, erat elit dignissim mi, eu interdum velit sapien nec risus.
 Praesent ullamcorper nibh at volutpat aliquam.
 Nam sed aliquam risus.
 Nulla rutrum nunc augue, in varius lacus commodo in.
 Ut tincidunt nisi a convallis consequat.
-Fusce sed pulvinar nulla. </p> <select> <option value="xx-large">xx-large</option> <option value="x-large">x-large</option> <option value="large">large</option> <option selected value="initial">initial</option> <option value="small">small</option> <option value="x-small">x-small</option> <option value="xx-small">xx-small</option> </select> <script> document.querySelector('select').onchange = function() { document.querySelector('body').style.fontSize = this.value; }; </script> </body> </html>
+Fusce sed pulvinar nulla. </p> <select> <option value="xx-large">xx-large</option> <option value="x-large">x-large</option> <option value="large">large</option> <option selected value="initial">initial</option> <option value="small">small</option> <option value="x-small">x-small</option> <option value="xx-small">xx-small</option> </select> <script> document.querySelector('select').onchange = function() { document.querySelector('body').style.fontSize = this.value; }; </script> </body> </html>- We have a set of

 - We have a set of